Quantile agent utility and implications to randomized social choice: One-sided matching

+\begin{proof} We use $p_i$ as a shorthand of the rank requirement for agent $i\in N$ from Definition~\ref{defn:prop}, i.e., $p_i=\lceil n(1-h_i)\rceil$.
+Without loss of generality, assume that the agents' quantile parameters are non-increasing in terms of their ids.
+The efficiency and strategyproofness of mechanism SDP follows by Theorem~\ref{thm:one-sided:eff+sp}.
+We complete the proof by proving proportionality.
+In particular, we will prove that, at the end of the execution of mechanism SDP, the vector $\rr$ satisfies $r_i\leq p_i$, for every $i\in N$.

+We use induction on the agents' id.
+Notice that when agent $1$ is considered, it sets $r_1=1$; clearly, $r_1\leq p_1$.
+At the step in which agent $i\geq 2$ is considered, let us assume that $r_j\leq p_j$ for $j=1, ..., i-1$.
+Then, $\LP(\profile;\rr)$ has the additional constraints that reserve probability at least $1-h_j$ for the items that are ranked in the top $r_j$ positions of the preference of agent $j$, for $j=1, ..., i-1$.
+Hence, the total probability reserved for these items is $\sum_{j=1}^{i-1}{(1-h_j)}$.
+Thus, assuming that $\LP(\profile,\rr)$ is feasible before considering agent $i$, there is still a total probability of to be put on the items ranked in the top $p_i$ positions in the preference of agent $i$ so that $\LP(\profile;\rr_{-i},p_i)$ is feasible.
+Hence, mechanism SD will set $r_i\leq p_i$ in the current step. \end{proof}

+Notice that the problem of computing a proportional lottery can be thought of as a special case of the following analogue of the {\em house allocation} problem~\citep{SS74} for randomized outcomes.
+We are given a matching instance and an {\em endowment lottery} $\e$ and we wish to compute another lottery $\x$ that weakly dominates $\e$, i.e., $\rep(x_i,\succ_i,h_i)\succeq_i \rep(e_i,\succ_i,h_i)$ for every agent $i\in N$.
+We have proved that SDP is a strategyproof and efficient mechanism for this problem when the endowment lottery is the uniform one.
+This immediately suggests the next important open question.

+\begin{question} Is there a strategyproof and efficient mechanism which, given a matching instance and an endowement lottery, computes a lottery that weakly dominates the endowment? \end{question}

-We now define {\em envy-freeness}, our second fairness property. \begin{definition}[envy-freeness] A lottery $x$ for the one-sided matching instance $(N,M,\profile,\h)$ is envy-free if $\rep(x_i,\succ_i,h_i)\succeq_i \rep(x_i,\succ_i,h_i)$ for every pair of agents $i,j\in N$. \end{definition}
+We now define {\em envy-freeness}, our second fairness property. \begin{definition}[envy-freeness] A lottery $x$ for the one-sided matching instance $(N,M,\profile,\h)$ is {\em envy-free} if $\rep(x_i,\succ_i,h_i)\succeq_i \rep(x_j,\succ_i,h_i)$ for every pair of agents $i,j\in N$. \end{definition}

 The definition of envy-freeness is a very natural one.
-One may wonder why the particular definition of proportionality is well justified.
-The next statement indicates that, similar to the relations of these concepts in the literature on fair division, our definitions are such that envy-freeness implies proportionality.
+The next statement indicates that, similarly to the relation of these concepts in the literature on fair division, our definitions are such that envy-freeness implies proportionality.

 \begin{theorem} Envy-freeness implies proportionality. \end{theorem}